mendhak/waveshare-epaper-display/README.md

 The scripts cache the calendar and weather information, to avoid hitting weather API rate limits.
 If you want to force a weather update, delete `cache_weather.json`.
-If you want to force a calendar update, delete `cache_calendar.pickle`.
+If you want to force a calendar update, delete `cache_all_calendars.pickle`.
 If you want to force a re-login to Google or Outlook, delete `token.pickle` or `outlooktoken.bin`.